Download your Free Guide

 Hate to complain, but traveling as a vegan or vegetarian can be a daunting experience if you aren’t 100% prepared.
 When exploring the world, our ability to exert control over your veganism practices becomes somewhat limited.

 But don’t let this put you off.

-We have rounded-up some useful vegan travel tips to ensure you stick to your diet while being miles away from your kitchen.
+We have rounded-up some useful "traveling as a vegan" tips to make sure you stick to your diet while being miles away from your kitchen.

 Before booking your holiday, ask yourself this:

 Doing research on local vegan eateries near your destination is crucial.

 Unless you love discovering those hidden gems as you’re traveling, thorough preparation will save you lots of time and keep you satisfied with your food choices.

 Fortunately, there are plenty of resources available on various vegan travel apps, such as HappyCow, that can be of immense help